 The Trustees are responsible for the maintenance and integrity of the corporate and financial information included on the Charitable Company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-Approved by the Board of Trustees on 5 December 2017 and signed on its behalf by:
+Approved by the MGB and signed on its behalf by:

 Mr A Taylor Chair of Trustees